What Is RAG? Retrieval Augmented Generation for Beginners

 - Do not make assumptions or use external knowledge

-Format: [Your answer with citations like (Document 1, Section 2)]Advanced Citation Prompt with Quotes
+Format: [Your answer with citations like (Document 1, Section 2)]Direct Quote Citation Prompt

 You are a research assistant.
 Answer questions with direct quotes from provided documents.